project-89/argOS/designDocsBackup/core/ecs-architecture.md

 ## Component Design

-Component design in TinySim requires a different mindset from traditional OOP.
+Component design in ArgOS requires a different mindset from traditional OOP.
 Let's look at a concrete example:

 Traditional OOP approach: